Breast Augmentation Revision Los Angeles and Beverly Hills, CA

 BEFORE & AFTER GALLERY

-Dr. Hughes has a great deal of experience in breast augmentation revisions, and he has authored numerous articles and chapters on these subjects.
+Dr. Kenneth Hughes has authored numerous articles and chapters on breast augmentation revision.

 Breast implants can be placed and positioned in many ways.
 The most common malposition issues encountered by Dr. Kenneth Hughes, MD in Los Angeles, CA include lateralization of the breast implant and inadequate dissection of the inferior or inferomedial pole, leading to an implant “riding high.”
 The lateralized implant is easily corrected with capsulorrhaphy sutures to repair the pocket and block the implant from migrating laterally.
 The implant that is riding high can be corrected with additional dissection of the inferior or inferomedial portions of the muscle.